BardicDefense/purple-hack/spells.md

 #### True Seeing

 _Divination (R: Touch, D: 1 hour)_
-The subject can see all things as they truly are, ignoring any illusions or transmutations.
+This spell grants the ability to see all things as they actually are.
+The subject sees through normal and magical darkness, notices secret doors, sees invisible creatures or objects, ignores displacement effects, sees through all illusion spells of 5th level or lower unless specified otherwise, and sees the true form of shape-changed, polymorphed, possessed, or transmuted things.

 #### Wall of Force

-_Abjuration (R: Medium, D: Concentration)_
+_Abjuration (R: Medium, D: 1 hour)_
-The caster creates an invisible wall of force up to 100 ft long, 20 ft high, and 1 ft thick.
-The wall is impervious to all forms of attack.
+AoE: Up to 50-ft radius / 20 × 20.
+The spell creates an invisible barrier of
+magic energy, in a straight line, a hemisphere, or a sphere—chosen when cast.
+It cannot move, and nothing can damage it or pass through it.
+It is unaffected by any spell (including Dispel Magic) except Disintegrate, which immediately destroys it.

 ### Rank 6 Spells